What is the compensation recovery unit, and why is it notified of my claim?

-If you believe the benefits listed on the certificate are wrong, you can ask for the CRU to review the certificate which is known as ‘Mandatory Reconsideration’.
-You must make a request for a Mandatory Reconsideration within one month of the date the compensator made the final payment of benefit to the CRU.
+If you believe the benefits listed on the certificate are wrong, you can ask for the CRU to review the certificate which is known as 'Mandatory Reconsideration'.
+You must request a mandatory reconsideration within one month of the date the compensator made the final payment of benefit to the CRU.
 Any evidence supporting the request should be sent at the same time.
-This might include copies of medical reports and copies of statements and documents pertaining to the agree settlement.
+This might include copies of medical reports and copies of statements and documents about the agreed settlement.
 The CRU will review all the evidence and decide if the certificate should be changed (where a partial refund is issued), revoked (where a full refund is issued) or confirmed as correct.
 A written explanation of the decision will then be sent to you.

 If you still do not agree with the mandatory reconsideration notice, you can appeal, but this must be done within one month after the date the mandatory reconsideration response was sent.
 If the appeal is not made within the specified times, and there was no good reason why it was late, it may not be allowed.